aws-actions/aws-devicefarm-mobile-device-testing/README.md

 - status: The status of the Automated Test Run.
 Check [here](https://docs.aws.amazon.com/devicefarm/latest/APIReference/API_Run.html) for possible values
 - result: The result of the Automated Test Run.
 Check [here](https://docs.aws.amazon.com/devicefarm/latest/APIReference/API_Run.html) for possible values
 - artifact-folder: The name of the folder where the artifacts are downloaded.
 Required if calling [upload-artifact](https://github.com/actions/upload-artifact) in a following step.
+- console-url: The URL link to the AWs Console showing the Test run details.

 ## Examples of Usage